Shield Security

 2-Factor Authentication (2FA) is one of the most powerful ways to make sure your website users really are who they say they are.

-With Shield Security you have 3 separate ways to use 2FA, and you can even use them in-combination for maximum protection.
-The 3 options are:
+With Shield Security you have 4 separate ways to use 2FA, and you can even use them in-combination for maximum protection:

 • Google Authenticator